tryton/tryton/doc/index.rst

   The statement is posted which means all the moves have been posted.

-* Canceled
+* Cancelled

-  The statement is canceled which means all the moves previously created have been deleted.
+  The statement is cancelled which means all the moves previously created have been deleted.

 Line